dladams/hdcoldbox/README.md

 Replace hdproc with hdproc-cnr to generate noise plots with CNR (correlated noise removal).
 Now the adcprp plots have CNR noise vs channel-tick and samrms has noise vs channel.
-These plots are generated with a gain of one and so the units ADC counts.
+These plots are generated with a calibration gain of one and so the units are ADC counts.

 ## Notes